 Tsunami arrival time plays an important role in evacuation planning during the occurrence of an event.
 It is vital to report the arrival time of each tsunami relative to the time of initial detection of an event.
 Here, the arrival time of the tsunami is based on the time that the first tsunami bore passes the shoreline.
-Table 2 reports tsunami arrival times for several places located in Northern New Jersey DEM.
+Table 2 reports tsunami arrival times for several places located in New York City DEM.
 For each location, arrival times of all different tsunami sources have been reported.
 The arrival time for each city in Table 2 is a value for that particular location with about a 5 minute error margin.
 Since tsunami propagation in the ocean is constrained by bathymetry, the propagation of tsunamis toward the study area is quite similar for all of the different sources.

-The southern part of the domain (e.g. Seaside Heights, NJ) is the first spot that would face the tsunami.
-However, within 5 to 10 minutes difference, the northern part of the domain that is facing Atlantic Ocean (e.g. Spring Lake, NJ) will be affected by the tsunami as well.
-Because of the bathymetric features close to the study area such as Hudson River Canyon, the most energetic part of the waves impact the southern parts of this domain.
-However, within 20 to 30 minutes lag in comparison to the southern parts of the domain, tsunami would reach parts of the domain close to the Lower New York Bay (e.g. Sandy Hook, NJ).
+The southeastern part of the domain (e.g. Westhampton Beach, NY) is the first spot that would face the tsunami.
+However, within 35 to 50 minutes difference, the west part of Long Island facing the Atlantic Ocean (e.g. Long Beach, NY) will be affected by the tsunami as well.
+Because of the bathymetric features close to the study area such as Hudson River Canyon, the most energetic part of the waves impact the southern parts of Long Island.
+Within 20 to 40 minutes lag in comparison to the southern parts of the Long Island, tsunami would reach New York City coastlines (e.g. Manhattan, NY).
+The areas in the Long Island sound are insignificantly impacted by the tsunamis studied here, and will be affected by tsunamis about an hour after the tsunami reaches New York City (e.g. Stony Brook, NY).
 Figure 6 demonstrates the location of gauges where the recorded surface elevation was used to assess tsunami arrival time for all of the sources (Table 2).
 SMF sources are clearly the closest source to the location of study, and will reach the entire domain within 1 to 2 hours.
-The tsunami induced by Puerto Rico Trench (PRT) will affect the Northern New Jersey greater area between 4 to 5 hours after the earthquake.
+The tsunami induced by Puerto Rico Trench (PRT) will affect the New York City greater area between 4 to 5 hours after the earthquake.
 The Lisbon historic event and the Cumbre Vieja Volcanic collapse (CVV) sources have similar transoceanic travel time, and will influence the domain 8 to 9 hours after the incident.